Of Empires Forlorn

 Of Empires Forlorn is a studio album by the American doom metal band While Heaven Wept.
 The album was released in three different editions by three different labels.
 The Eibon Records version contains the instrumental track "From Empires to Oceans," while the Rage of Achilles Records and Rock Machine Records editions contain the track "In Aeturnum."
 The only other differences between the three are minor aspects of the front cover and the formatting of the liner notes/lyrics.
+The cover is based on Gustave Doré's painting "L'Enigme".

 The album was rated 3 out of 5 stars by AllMusic.